jooecoodes/elec-bill/README.md

 ### Functionality:
 <p>
-  This program takes the current records of your electricity bill and compare it to the previous record if you have already set the record.
-  It does this automatically by taking the first name and the last name and searches it into .csv files.
+  This program takes the base consumption by taking the  current records of your electricity bill and subtracting it to the previous record if you have already set the record otherwise it is set to 0 by default.It does this automatically by taking the first name and the last name and searches it into .csv files.
 </p>